endormi/awesome-dj/README.md

 ## Packages 📦

-Like the Python community in general, the Django community contributes useful packages for use by the wider world.
-Searching for `“django”` on `PyPI` finds over 4,000 packages available for use.
-The framework has already included most things you’re going to want.
+If you happen to need more than the Django offers, searching for `"django"` on `PyPI` finds lots of available for use.

 A list of awesome Django packages (not in a specific order):